olebole/irafdoc/doc/kpnoslit.splot.rst

   <dt><b>teff</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='teff' Line='teff' -->
   <dd>The effective temperature (deg K) or the spectral type of the star being
   calibrated.
-If a spectral type is specified a <tt>"params.dat"</tt> file must exist in the calibration directory.
-The spectral types are specified in the same form as in the <tt>"params.dat"</tt> file.
+If a spectral type is specified a <span style="font-family: monospace;">"params.dat"</span> file must exist in the calibration directory.
+The spectral types are specified in the same form as in the <span style="font-family: monospace;">"params.dat"</span> file.
 For the standard blackbody calibration directory the spectral types are specified as A0I, A0III, or A0V, where A can be any letter OBAFGKM, the single digit subclass is between 0 and 9, and the luminousity class is one of I, III, or V.  If no luminousity class